Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Final Comments

+In the present analysis, we also studied the possible energy dependence of the model parameters and updated the earlier version \cite{KFK_3}.
+One new finding is that at $b=0$, the elastic scattering profile, $d\sigma/db_{\rm elas}$ increases with the incident energy very quickly beyond 13 TeV, whereas the inelastic profile decreases.
+These properties are also reported in \cite{Dremin} and \cite{Csorgo}, respectively.
+The dominance of elastic process at $b=0$ with quick energy variation predicted here, together with the increasing suppression ("hollowness") of inelastic channel, certainly introduces a new clue for the role of proton structure in very high energy collisions.
+Intuitively speaking, at very high energies, the central collision of proton-proton behaves as under a hard-core elastic potential scattering, with hard-core repulsion due to Pauli's exclusion principle.
+If so, naturally we expect that such behavior will not appear similarly in $\rm { p \bar p }$ scattering.

-In KFK model the parameters of the real and imaginary parts of the elastic amplitude are treated independently.
-Strictly speaking, this procedure may not guarantee that the final amplitude is analytic when $s$ and $t$ are extended to the complex domain.
+Finally we remark that in KFK model, the parameters of the real and imaginary parts of the elastic amplitude are treated independently.
+We refer exclusively to the $-t>0 $ half-plane, so that we cannot guarantee that final amplitude is analytic when $s$ and $t$ are extended to the complex domain.
 This concern would impose further constraints, particularly in extrapolation to higher energies.

-The qualitative agreement of the real part in KFK with the prediction from Martin's Real Part Formula shown in Fig.\ref{Martin_figure} is very important.
-The questions of analiticity and crossing symmetry, with explicit inclusion of energy dependence, as in frameworks exploring scaling properties \cite{Kohara}, require further study.
+Questions of analyticity and crossing symmetry, with explicit inclusion of energy dependence, as in frameworks exploring scaling properties \cite{Kohara}, require further study.